ESP32 Web Server Control Servo motor with Arduino IDE

 #include <Servo.h> // add library of Servo for ESP32

-This line makes an object of Servo motor from the Servo library.
+The line below makes an object of the servo motor from the Servo library.
 Objects are made for every servo motor if we want to control multiple servos through this single servo library.
 We can create up to 12 objects.

 Servo ObjServo; // create object with name ObjServo